-We had a difficult time introducing chunkier solids to Noelle.
+We had a difficult time introducing chunkier solids to our oldest.
 She loved her pureed fruits and vegetables, but it took a long month of trial-and-error with “real” food.
 Once she began enjoying soft foods like scrambled eggs and small pieces of fruit, I made her homemade muffins.
-She loved them!
-I felt so proud!
+She loved them and I felt so proud!
 To this day, these muffins are her favorite.
-Doesn’t eat anything quicker.
+She doesn’t eat anything quicker.
 This recipe is a goldmine.

 I made 2 batches before we left for vacation and keep them in the freezer.
 Heat up/thaw 1 or 2 whenever you need them!

 This blender muffin recipe can be easily customized to incorporate ingredients your baby/toddler loves.
 Here are some ingredient substitutions I’ve tried with great success: